Mason Online

 Program Description

-The certificate in higher education administration is designed for individuals who are planning or enhancing a career in a broad range of administrative positions in higher education institutions.
+The Higher Education Administration Graduate Certificate is designed for individuals who are planning or enhancing a career in a broad range of administrative positions in higher education institutions.
 The certificate will provide core knowledge for administrative processes in the context of higher education institutions.

 The graduate certificate in higher education administration may be pursued on a part-time or full-time basis.